iwoork/homeforpup/docs/features/ADD_DOG_FORM_COLOR_INTEGRATION.md

 ## Summary

-Successfully integrated the **ColorSelector** component into the AddDogForm in both the adopter-app and root app.
+Successfully integrated the **ColorSelector** component into the AddDogForm in both the dog-parent-app and root app.
 Users can now select from 45+ predefined dog colors with visual swatches and descriptions instead of typing free text.

 ## Files Updated

-### 1. Adopter App - AddDogForm
+### 1. Dog Parent App - AddDogForm
-**File**: `apps/adopter-app/src/components/forms/AddDogForm.tsx`
+**File**: `apps/dog-parent-app/src/components/forms/AddDogForm.tsx`

 **Changes Made**:
 - ✅ Added `ColorSelector` import from `@homeforpup/shared-components`